 Geoffrey Duckworth has over 15 years of litigation experience in Alberta and Ontario, including at two leading national law firms.

-Geoffrey’s practice encompasses bodily injury, commercial general liability, professional liability, construction disputes, environmental liability and oil and gas litigation.
-Geoffrey’s commercial general liability and professional liability work has an emphasis on litigation involving engineering, architectural design, construction, skilled trades, investment advice and insurance brokering.
+Geoffrey’s practice encompasses commercial general liability, professional liability, construction disputes, environmental liability, oil and gas litigation, and bodily injury.
+Geoffrey’s commercial general liability and professional liability work has an emphasis on litigation involving engineering, architectural design, construction, skilled trades, insurance brokering, and investment advice.

 Geoffrey’s experience includes:

 - acting in hundreds of bodily injury proceedings in Alberta and Ontario, including matters involving complex catastrophic injuries, brain injuries, severe orthopedic injuries and chronic pain.
 Matters dealt with include trampoline park incidents, motor vehicle accidents, trips and falls, slips and falls, diving accidents, medical malpractice, infectious diseases, product liability, municipal liability and accidents in an occupiers’ liability context.

 - defending an engineering firm sued by a major provincial utility in negligence and breach of contract.
 The utility had retained the engineering firm to help identify traffic patterns and engineering construction issues associated with its effort to select a new site for the construction of a new headquarters.
 An engineering report had not identified the existence of an underground fibre optic network cable at the site ultimately selected.
 Scope of contract and causation were in issue.

 - defending an architectural firm sued in negligence for designs recommending stone panelling.
 Defences involved the industry standard of care and limitations, given that the panels were over 60 years old.

 - defending a shareholder and company in an oppression action.
 The plaintiff shareholder had placed certificates of lis pendens (CLPs) on various properties comprising the assets of the company.
 The court was persuaded that the applicant shareholder had no “interest in land” sufficient to maintain the CLPs on the lands.

 - acting for a major property developer advancing contractual claims against defaulting purchasers.